nlpodyssey/waveny/README.md

 waveny COMMAND [arguments...]
 ```

-Run `waveny help` to see a list of the available commands.
+Run `waveny help` to see a list of available commands.
 Here is a recap:

 * `train`: train a new WaveNet model using SpaGO.
 * `process-spago`: process a WAVE file using a pre-trained WaveNet SpaGO model,